In 2020 – You can make a difference starting now!

 Share your thoughts…

-As we look to allocate our resources for the coming 2020-2021 year, we want to build momentum on what we’ve done so far, continue what works, and make a difference for student learning.
+As we look to allocate our resources for the coming 2020-2021 year, we want to build momentum on what we’ve done so far, take guidance from your feedback, and make a difference for student learning.

-Last year, 1,300 participants shared more than 1,560 thoughts on everything from student homework and the role of fieldtrips in learning, to a call for improved technology and more fine arts support.
+Last year, you shared more than 1,560 thoughts on everything from student homework and the role of field trips in learning, to improved technology and more fine arts support.
 (See related article here).

 Let us know what you see as priorities for the coming year!